S3-working-group/s3-practical-guide/docs/all.md

 Content relating to the whole organization:

--   <dfn data-info="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</dfn>, <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn> and organizational <dfn data-info="Values: Valued principles that guide behavior.
-Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</dfn>
+-   <a href="#" class="tooltip" title="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</a>, <a href="#" class="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a> and organizational <a href="#" class="tooltip" title="Values: Valued principles that guide behavior.
+Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a>
--   organizational structure (<dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and the connections between them)
+-   organizational structure (<a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> and the connections between them)
--   <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>
+-   <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>

-Content relating to a specific team or <dfn data-info="Role: A domain that is delegated to an individual, who then becomes the role keeper.">role</dfn>:
+Content relating to a specific team or <a href="#" class="tooltip" title="Role: A domain that is delegated to an individual, who then becomes the role keeper.">role</a>:

 -   the domain description and strategy
--   agreements (including <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees'</dfn> domain descriptions, strategies and _development plans_)
+-   agreements (including <a href="#" class="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees'</a> domain descriptions, strategies and _development plans_)
--   <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlogs</dfn> and other information relating to work and <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn>
+-   <a href="#" class="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlogs</a> and other information relating to work and <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a>